andrxw66/aanndrewss/README.md

 ### About me

-- I am a frontend developer.
+- I'm a Frontend Developer from Novosibirsk🧊.
+- Currently Based in Kazan📍.
-- Currently working as a Fulstack web developer at [Mageinn](https://mageinn.com).
+- Currently Working as a Fulstack Web Developer at [Mageinn](https://mageinn.com).

 <hr/>